SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Low-level implementation

 \subsection{Indexing and fields}

-LQCD is restricted to a finite region of discretized 4-$d$ space-time with spatial extensions $N_\sigma$ and temporal extension $N_\tau$, such that the total number of sites is $N_\sigma^3\times N_\tau$.
-Sites are separated by the lattice spacing $a$.
-These quantities are related to the physical volume by $V=(aN_\tau)^3$ and temperature by $T=1/aN_\tau$.
-Each site has coordinates $(x,y,z,t)\in \Z^4$ with $x,y,z \in \lbrace 0, ..., N_\sigma-1\rbrace$ and $t\in \lbrace 0, ... , N_\tau-1\rbrace$, and each direction is represented by $\mu \in \lbrace 0, 1, 2, 3 \rbrace $.
-The gluon fields $U_\mu(x)\in\SU(3)$ are the links, and staggered fermion (spinor) field objects $\chi^c(x)\in\C^3$~\cite{Kogut:1974ag}, where $c \in \lbrace {0,1,2} \rbrace$, rest on the sites.
-Links are implemented straightforwardly as $3\times3$ complex matrices and the spinor fields as complex 3-vectors.
-These fundamental variables are stored in \ff{Gaugefield} and \ff{Spinorfield} objects, which contain arrays of links and spinors, respectively. \ff{Gaugefield} objects have periodic boundary conditions (BCs) while \ff{Spinorfield} objects have periodic spatial BCs and an anti-periodic time BC.

 Our site indexing is done in lexicographic order, but for many purposes, it is convenient to characterize sites with an even/odd parity\footnote{Sometimes referred to as a checkerboard with red/black sites.}.
 For applications where this is the case, it is more efficient to organize sites in memory such that all even sites are in the first half of the memory and all odd sites are in the second half.
 Therefore we convert the 4-$d$ coordinate of a site to the 1-$d$ memory index as

 Building up from this, links are indexed by

 When using multiple GPUs, similar formulae hold for the sublattices, except that the extensions are replaced by $N_\sigma\to N_{\sigma,\tinysp\text{sub}}$ and $N_\tau\to N_{\tau,\tinysp\text{sub}}$.
 Hence we distinguish between the local index and global index.
 Moreover, as explained in the previous section and as depicted in Fig.~\ref{fig:communicate}, information about neighboring fields is stored in a halo surrounding the bulk.
 Therefore besides bulk indexing, each sub-lattice has so-called ``full'' indices that include the halos.
 This scheme is computed by